MichaelAdamGroberman/Veggie-Takes/README.md

 #User Story
-As a user, I want to get the reviews for one of the top 10 trending movies on a movie web-site.
+As a user, I want to get the reviews for one of the top 10 trending movies from a movie web-application.